wiseodd/probgenai.github.io/docs/index.md

 :::tip

+There will be review sessions (Weeks 1 & 2).
-Students who are not comfortable with these concepts are **highly encouraged** to read the [D2L book, Chapter 2](https://d2l.ai/chapter_preliminaries/index.html) first and foremost.
+However, students who are not comfortable with these concepts are **highly encouraged** to independently read the [D2L book, Chapter 2](https://d2l.ai/chapter_preliminaries/index.html).

 :::